ManiaticDevs/MCELDB/README.md

 ## Description

-A Minecraft Launcher which allows you to launch Minecraft on school computers and others for educational purposes.S
+A Minecraft Launcher which allows you to launch Minecraft on school computers and others for educational purposes.

 #### For those found the secret.json is the login details, guess what.
 It's completly gone private and you can never find it.
 Unless you interogate Oikmo.